Please note: This post contains affiliate links.

 To undertake the full “W” trail takes 5 days (60km) and the Full Circuit is 8 days (120km).

-What clothing should you bring to Patagonia?
+What clothing should you bring to Chilean Patagonia?

 Patagonian landscapes are gorgeous and ever changing.
 It’s not uncommon to have all four seasons in a day – we had sun, rain, snow and heavy winds all within an hour.

-These crazy weather patterns are due to the fact that there are no other major landmasses at the same latitude.
+FUN FACT: These crazy weather patterns are due to the fact that there are no other major landmasses at the same latitude.
 Only Tasmania, New Zealand’s South Island and Patagonia are located below 40°.

 Given the weather and temperature variations, waterproof layers are key.
 To maximize comfort and flexibility during your visit, I recommend the following for every hike.

-TIP: My Chilean Patagonia hiking essentials
+Here are my Chilean Patagonia hiking essentials

 - A fleece lined beanie to block the wind